andreasschrade/andreasschrade.github.com/_posts/2019-01-13-android-battery-optimisations.md

 Doze Mode is a power-saving feature that has been introduced in Android 6.0 (API level 23).
 The idea behind Doze Mode is that it saves power when the user doesn't use or need the phone.
 For example, imagine the case that the user has put down the device and walked away.
 One hour later, the user comes back and picks his phone up.
 The battery should not have dropped significantly.
 Right?

->Doze Mode saves energy and it gets activated when the phone is not in use
+>Doze Mode saves energy and gets activated when the phone isn't in use

 ## How does Doze Mode work?